 This tool ensures that all food that is being prepared is at the proper temperature for safe eating!

-Benefits for using digital thermometers:
+Benefits of using digital thermometers:

 Depending on what you are grilling, the safe minimum cooking temperature ranges from 145°F to 165°F. Place the probe into the thickest part of the meat to ensure accurate temps.